-There’s a Dick in each panel.
+Between Dick Tracy and Dick Grayson, there’s a Dick in each panel.

 Yeah it eventually becomes the same bed.
 And yes, that’s Dick making Junior disguise himself as a girl (for plot purposes) in 1938.
 As far as comic book cinematography, Frank Miller became famous from his use of shadows coming from certain directions with Blacks and whites called the chiaroscuro technique in his 1990s Sin City series.

 However Jim Steranko used this technique in his 1970s Chandler illustrated novel, and has written that Noel Sickles’ influence on comics was pioneering this chiaroscuro technique (light coming from certain angles) in comic strip form in his early 30s Scorchy Smith (1936 image above).
 As far as further interesting comic book cinematography, there was an interesting mirror scene in a 1940 Sunday strip of Lee Falk/Ray Moore’s The Phantom that was astonishingly similar to the mirror scene in 1973 Enter the Dragon.

 When Hal Foster depicted this Egyptian God statue tipping over and crashing down stairs, he made quite a splash in Tarzan 1933.
 Alex Raymond would repeat the same effect in Ming’s throne room 1934 in Flash Gordon.